Farm plastic recycling - overview and regulations

 You can request to have silage plastics collected from your farm on the Farm Plastics website or alternatively bring it to a bring-centre organised by IFFPG.
 Details and dates of bring centre collections can be found listed on the Farm Plastics website.

 Alternatively, a farmer may chose to directly deliver waste farm plastics to an appropriately authorised waste facility.
 There are currently two waste facilities located in Clare that are permitted to accept waste farm plastics.
-These are:

 Finally, there are a number of private waste collectors who provide a collection service directly at farms.
 Details of authorised waste collectors can be found on the National Waste Collection Permit Office website.

 Under no circumstances should farm plastic be burned or buried.
-This practice may result in prosecution under the Air Pollution Act, 1987 or the Waste Management Act, 1996, as amended.
+This may result in prosecution under the Air Pollution Act, 1987 or the Waste Management Act, 1996, as amended.
 Enforcement of the farm plastic regulations is carried out regularly by the Waste Enforcement Unit, Clare County Council Environment Section.

 Page last reviewed: 24/01/18Back to top